Libera-Chat/libera-chat.github.io/bylaws.md

 ## Membership

-1. Membership is granted by approval of a monthly general meeting to those who seek membership and are determined to be trustworthy by the membership.
+1. Membership is open to and required for staff of the Libera Chat IRC network and granted by approval of a monthly general meeting.
+Staff status on the Libera Chat IRC network is limited to members.

+2. The monthly general meeting may extend an invitation to a person to become staff of the Libera Chat IRC network.
+The monthly general meeting may not invite a person who have failed a vote for membership in the last two (2) years without simultaneously approving them for membership.

+3. All staff of the Libera Chat IRC network must be approved for membership no later than two (2) regularly scheduled monthly general meetings after becoming staff, or have their staff status revoked.

-2. There are two levels of membership: ordinary member, and quorum member.
+4. There are two levels of membership: ordinary member, and quorum member.
    Members of either type may at any time switch between the two types of member status by notifying the board.
 The board are always quorum members.

-3. Membership is terminated if:
+5. Membership is terminated if:

    - The member withdraws their membership, or